oaxelou/PROTON/README.md

 In order to create the executable for PROTON, the following steps need to be run (provided that the above requirements are met):
 1. Clone/Download this repo. _Note_ that the location of the cloned/downloaded repo is going to be the same as the installation folder
 2. Double-click on `PROTON_installer.py` or navigate to the folder of the repo and run `python PROTON_installer.py`.
 The executable is then created at the top level of the repo directory under the name `PROTON.exe` for Windows and `PROTON` for Linux.
-3. The user can create a shortcut to the executable or add the folder to the environment variables (or use the `export` command in `~/.bashrc` for Linux) in order to run it from anywhere in the system
+3. The user can create a shortcut to the executable or add the folder to the environment variables (or use the `export` command in `~/.bashrc` for Linux) in order to run it from anywhere in the system.

 ### Windows